ghophp/buildbot-dashboard/README.md

 ![Apache Board Small](/preview/preview_apache_small.gif?raw=true "Apache Board Small")

-## Todo
+## File limits
-- Allow a totally compressed size to boards with a lot of builders
-- Create a fully adapted mode, that by the size of the display, and the number of the projects, keep "walking" through the multiple screens
-- Use violetear
+If you have a lot of builders on your buildbot, you may run into `too many open files` problem.
+As we want to keep the system as fast as possible on feedback a building process, we spam the routines to fetch the information from each builder all at the same time.
+The dashboard will not crash, `but it will be delays on presenting the state`.
+If you have somethinga about `80~` builders, it is recommended to increase the file limit on your system (`ulimit`).

 ## Martini
 As this project is build over `martini` please consider setting this `env variables` when deploy: